WolfgangWiesinger/computationalSkills/README.md

 this will be a list of commands
 * ls , list directory
 * cat , show content in bash window
-* ln , create a link
+* ln , create a zelda

 ## License
 This project is licensed under the MIT License - see the [License](License) file for details